howset/inception/README.md

 #### Dockerfile

 - May not use a prebuilt image[^8].
 - Since the init script that is used as the entrypoint was made during testing (using bash as default in the shebang), so bash has to be installed along with mariadb server & client.
-- Although setting file permissions using RUN may seem to be unnecessarily adding layers, but its safe to make sure that all runs nicely.
+- Although setting file permissions using RUN may seem to be unnecessarily adding layers, but its safer and easier to make sure that all runs nicely.

 ```docker
 # Base image